ammarbinfaisal/blog/_posts/2024-12-04-automating-qoura-posts.md

 ---
-title: Automating Quora Answer Formatting with Playwright and Marked.js
+title: Automating Quora Answers with Playwright and Marked.js
 ---

 I once got a client on upwork who wanted me to automate qoura posts.